-APRA Banking Exemption No 1 of 2016 ASIC (Corporations (Charitable Investment Fundraising) Instrument 2016/813 From 1 January 2017 any retail product issued to a non-affiliated retail investor must have a minimum term or call period of 31 days.
-Unless the charitable investment fundraiser (CIF) obtains an Australian financial services licence, it must not offer investment products to retail non-associated clients after 31 December 2016 From 1 January 2018 no CIF (whether wholesale or retail) may have investment products issued to retail non-associated clients with less than a 31 day term Except in exceptional circumstances which may lead to hardship, non-affiliated retail investors must not be able to redeem any funds for 31 days from the date of the investment.
-The hardship provisions apply to individual investors who are retail non-associated clients Funds must have written procedures setting out the basis upon which the fund will determine such exceptional circumstances.
+APRA Banking Exemption No 1 of 2016 ASIC Corporations (Charitable Investment Fundraising) Instrument 2016/813 From 1 January 2017 any retail product issued to a non-affiliated retail investor must have a minimum term or call period of 31 days.
+Unless the charitable investment fundraiser (CIF) obtains an Australian financial services licence, it must not offer investment products to retail non-associated clients after 31 December 2016 Funds have until 1 January 2018 to convert retail products issued to non-affiliated retail investors before 1 January 2017 to term or notice accounts.
+From 1 January 2018 no CIF (whether wholesale or retail) may have investment products issued to retail non-associated clients with less than a 31 day term.
+Except in exceptional circumstances which may lead to hardship, non-affiliated retail investors must not be able to redeem any funds for 31 days from the date of the investment.
+The hardship provisions apply to individual investors who are retail non-associated clients.

+APRA Banking Exemption No 1 of 2016 ASIC Corporations (Charitable Investment Fundraising) Instrument 2016/813 Funds must have written procedures setting out the basis upon which the fund will determine such exceptional circumstances.
 Non-affiliated retail investors must not be offered cheque account or BPAY facilities.
 Funds must not offer EFTPOS or ATM facilities to any investors.
 Marketing material must contain, at a minimum, the following disclosure: The Fund is not prudentially supervised by APRA.
 Therefore, an investor in the Fund will not receive the benefit of the financial claims scheme or the depositor protection provisions in the Banking Act 1959.
 Investments in the Fund are intended to be a means for investors to support the charitable purposes of the Fund.
-Offer documents and promotional material directed to retail clients must contain a prominent statement that the CIF is required by law to notify investors that: • the investment is only intended to attract investors whose primary purposes is to support the charitable purpose, • investors may be unable to get some or all their money back, • the investment is not comparable to investments with banks, financial companies or fund managements.
-Investors who are retail non-associated clients must sign a state- ment to the effect that they understand the disclosures.
-All retail clients must be advised, inter alia, that the investment is not subject to the usual under the Corporations Act or regulated by ASIC The expressions "deposit" or "at call" or any derivatives may not be used in relation to retail products sold to a non-affiliated retail investor.
+Offer documents and promotional material directed to retail clients must contain a prominent statement that the CIF is required by law to notify investors that: the investment is only intended to attract investors whose primary purposes is to support the charitable purpose; investors may be unable to get some or all their money back; the investment is not comparable to investments with banks, financial companies or fund managements.
+Investors who are retail non-associated clients must sign a statement to the effect that they understand the disclosures.
+All retail clients must be advised, inter alia, that the investment is not subject to the usual legal protections or regulated by ASIC.
+The expressions "deposit" or "at call" or any derivatives may not be used in relation to retail products sold to a non-affiliated retail investor.
 Retail CIFs may not use the expressions "deposit" or "at call" or any derivatives An identification statement must be lodged and accepted by ASIC by 28 February 2017 Breach reporting conditions apply